goodnekk/Computational-Cosmogeny/README.md

 * `magical paper` (websites): The screen a pieces of paper, the paper can move and change in time.
 Patterns of ink can change in time (stylesheets, filters).
 * `magical space`: The screen represents a space with pieces of paper (views).
 Patterns of paper can change in time.

+#### escaping the clipboard

+The clipboard is one of the most powerfull yet poor points of interacting with current systems.
+It's comparable to picking up an object and putting it back down somewhere else.
+The clipboard allows us to restructure documents, copy elements and apply transformations on them, and move content between programs.
+All these actions could be improved significantly.

+- Visible state: the current clipboard doesn't visibly show what is 'on' it, nor is it possible to keep multiple elements on the board.
+Why not have an inventory type system, that is used in a lot of rpg- type games?

+- Allow transclusion, i.e. pointers, not only deep copies.

+- Alllow data to flow between environments, (piping).

 ### visual connections

 Introducing a `spatial-view` next to a traditional `index-view`, while integrating `multi-view` options to quickly build up tailored arrangements, greatly break away from current sub-standardised data-manipulation UI paradigms and would let users decide which level of granularity they need to work with their archives.